nndda/Theatre/README.md

 Yet another <sub>(linear)</sub> dialogue system<b>/</b>addon<b>/</b>plugin for Godot.
 With features such as:

-- ✍️ Written in human-readable syntax.
+- ✍️ Human-readable syntax.
+- ⚡ Simple setup.
+Get started in just 7 lines of codes!
 - 😐 ....
 - 📝 And 100% written in GDScript!